Skip to content

 createState(initialState)

-Creates a state management object.
+Creates a state management object with batched updates.

 • initialState: Initial state object